 Step 4.
 Start trading

 If you’re a complete novice we recommend starting with a demo account and familiarising yourself with the process and the platform.
 Cryptocurrency trading is extremely volatile, which means you can make and lose money very quickly.
-Bitcoin is prone to fluctuation, which makes it an intriguing prospect for traders who look to exploit volatility.
+Tezos is prone to fluctuation, which makes it an intriguing prospect for traders who look to exploit volatility.

 As a crypto trader you’re speculating on your currency’s price movements by taking a short (sell) or long (buy) position.
 If you think Tezos will fall in value you should take a short position, if you think it will rise in value you should take a long position.